Ha1fDead/NetworkingPrototype/readme.md

 - Minimize network utilization for a target "2G" or "3G" experience
 - Pseudo-database replication
 - Learn how to stress test a networked app
+- Learn how to write automated scripts that prevent leaking sensitive data (Server scripts, obfuscation, etc.)

 - Test WebWorkers with performance and networking implications